Creta5164/fmod-rmmv/README.md

 Plays Event as ME category.
 As with RPG Maker, when an event in the ME category is triggered, the BGM remembers the state and goes into a stopped state.
 When all MEs are finished or stopped, the BGM recalls what it remembered and plays it again.
-It returns FMOD event that being play by this.

 > Note : FMOD Events played in this category will not be recorded in save file.

-- `guid` : The Event id you want to play in the ME category.
+- `guid` : The Event GUID you want to play in the ME category.
-  You can use the event defined in **`GUID script`**.
+  You can use the event defined in [**`GUID script`**][guids-js].
   If you're not sure what to put in, check out the example below.

 - `immediateStop` : (Optional) Determines how the FMOD stops previously playing music.